-Be immediate, be nice, be brief
+Telling someone they didn't get the job: Be immediate, be nice, be brief

 Also keep in mind that candidates can go straight to social media and job review sites and share their experience, so treatment of candidates that is anything other than considerate and professional can negatively impact your company’s reputation as well.

 How to deliver the news

 As soon as you know that the position has been filled by someone else, make the call (or video email) to that still-hopeful applicant.
 Get to the point immediately, without apologizing or prefacing your news with small talk.
 Watch your language to soften the blow: Declined is better than rejected, for example.
 Remember that a genuine compliment can help lessen the sting.